Sonam93/Starbucks-Project/README.md

 The other 2 clusters are groups of people who should be offered more buy one get one free promotions.
 These customers might not be able to afford coming into Starbucks stores at a constant basis or don't go regularly for their own reasons should be given BOGO deals to reengage their interests in Starbucks and make them a more reliable customer.

+# Profile Portfolio and Transcript Data.zip
+Three JSON files that show profiles of customers, promotional deals that are offered, and the transaction history of customers.

+portfolio.json

+id (string) - offer id
+offer_type (string) - type of offer ie BOGO, discount, informational difficulty (int) - minimum required spend to complete an offer reward (int) - reward given for completing an offer duration (int) - Time for offer to open channels (list of strings) profile.json

+age (int) - age of the customer became_member_on (int) - date when customer created an app account gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F) id (str) - customer id income (float) - customer's income transcript.json

+event (str) - record description (ie transaction, offer received, offer viewed, etc.) person (str) - customer id time (int) - time in hours.
+The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record

+Starbucks Capstone Project
+Jupyter Notebook starts with data cleanup and exploration, top level statsitics of customers and their transactions, and cluster analysis for better approaches of sending customers promotions in different clusters.